 Stop 7: Chinese Tower Beer Garden

 If the weather cooperates, this is the tour’s centerpiece—stopping at the second-largest beer garden in the world.
 It’s a great place to relax, grab a refreshment, and soak up Munich’s beer-loving culture.
-Several reviews rave about the stop, describing it as a true Munich experience.
+Several reviews love the stop, describing it as a true Munich experience.
 Keep in mind that bad weather could mean missing out on this part, so check with your guide if rain is forecast.

 Stop 8: Radius Tours Ending Point